topquark22/morseR24/README.md

 - **\*p3000** changes the inter-message pause to 3000 ms

 The command will be transmitted to the slave.
 Issuing one of these commands will interrupt and restart any broadcast in progress.

-### Standalone operation

-If you just want to control something with GPIO, you can operate in master mode without a radio.
-But in that case you must wire pin D4 to ground to disable the radio.

 ## Slave (receiver) mode